Summer Skin Dangers: Burns, Bites, Stings, and More

 Snakebite Treatment Myths

-Scientists have determined these snakebite treatments don't work.
+scientists have determined these snakebite treatments don't work—and in

 What Doesn’t Work